TNeri1/Impersonate-Me-Web-App/README.md

 ### Development Environment

 * Google Colab
-  * (To use as a temporary Web Server with GPU capabilities for running the Generative Adversarial Network)
+  * (To use as a temporary Web Server with GPU capabilities for hosting Django Web App with an embedded running Generative Adversarial Network)
 * Python
 * Django
 * Impersonator++